sajari/sdk-react/README.md

 <Body text='pumpkin' />
 ```

-We normally recommend adding some boosts for text searches, particularly if the content you're searching includes articles/products/events with important text fields that you want to prioritise if matched i.e. titles, descriptions, keywords etc.  Common boosts applied are `prefix`-based (i.e. does a field begin with the search phrase), and `contains` (i.e. does the field contain the exact search phrase).
+We normally recommend adding some boosts for text searches, particularly if the content you're searching includes articles/products/events with important text fields that you want to prioritise if matched i.e. titles, descriptions, keywords etc.  Common boosts applied are `prefix`-based (i.e. does a field begin with the search text), and `contains` (i.e. does the field contain the exact search text).
 The `Body` component has props to set both of these:

 ```javascript
 const prefixBoosts = { 'title': 1.2 }